Stagg Field: First Stagg Field

 The first Stagg Field was a stadium at the University of Chicago in Chicago.
 It was located on a block bounded by 57th Street to the south, University Avenue to the east, and Ellis Avenue to the west.
 The stadium was primarily used for college football games, and was the home field of the Maroons.
 Stagg Field originally opened in 1893 as Marshall Field, named after Marshall Field who donated land to the university to build the stadium.
 In 1913, the field was renamed Stagg Field after their famous coach Amos Alonzo Stagg.
 The final capacity, after several stadium expansions, was 50,000.
 The University of Chicago discontinued its football program after 1939 and left the Big Ten Conference in 1946.
 The stadium was demolished in 1957, and much of the stadium site was used as the site of Regenstein Library.

 Stagg Field (then called Marshall Field) c.1900 before the construction of the permanent stadium seating.
 Note: Bartlett Gymnasium has not been erected at the time of this photo.

-In addition to Maroons football, the stadium hosted other events.
-These include the 1893, 1898, 1913, 1923 and 1933 USA Outdoor Track and Field Championships, a regional qualifying meet for the US Olympic Trials for Track and Field held June 19–20, 1936 and the NCAA Men's Track and Field Championships in 1921, 1922, 1923, 1929, 1930, 1931, 1932, 1933, and 1936.
+In addition to Maroons football, the stadium hosted other events, including the 1893, 1898, 1913, 1923, and 1933 USA Outdoor Track and Field Championships; a regional qualifying meet for the US Olympic Trials for Track and Field held June 19–20, 1936; and the NCAA Men's Track and Field Championships in 1921, 1922, 1923, 1929, 1930, 1931, 1932, 1933, and 1936.

 Northwestern also played a number of home games at Stagg Field.
 At the turn of the 20th century, Northwestern was unable to handle large crowds, so they hosted then-powerhouse Minnesota at Marshall Field for a 1901 game and a 1904 game.
 In 1925 (a year prior to the opening of Dyche Stadium, later known as Ryan Field) Northwestern again was unable to accommodate large crowds, and as a result played two games at Stagg Field.
 The first was a notable win over Michigan.
 The second was an October 24 game against Tulane that had originally been scheduled to be played at Soldier Field instead.
-Tulane won the game at Stagg Field 18-7.
+Tulane won the game at Stagg Field 18–7.

-The University of Michigan fight song "The Victors" was written by Michigan music student Louis Elbel in 1898, following a last minute 12-11 Michigan victory over the University of Chicago at Stagg Field for the Western Conference championship.
+The University of Michigan fight song "The Victors" was written by Michigan music student Louis Elbel in 1898, following a last minute 12–11 Michigan victory over the University of Chicago at Stagg Field for the Western Conference championship.